 The Allied formations landed from the sea were able to link quickly with the airborne forces which had landed slightly farther inland and captured nearby towns.
 Only on Camel beach did the Germans put up any serious resistance, for here the beach was covered by several well emplaced coastal guns as well as a number of Flak batteries.
 After the Osttruppen had swiftly surrendered, the German artillery formed the main opposition, and some bunkers put up a heavy resistance.

-The hardest fighting was on Camel Red beach at St Raphaël, where a force of 90 Consolidated B-24 Liberator heavy bombers was used against a German strongpoint.
+The hardest fighting was on Camel Red beach at St Raphaël, where a force of 90 Consolidated B-24 Liberator four-engined heavy bombers was used against a German strongpoint.
 Even with the aid of naval gunfire, however, the Allies could not bring their landing ships close to the beach, so they decided to avoid Camel Red beach and land only at Camel Blue and Camel Green beaches, where the landings were successful.
-The Allied casualties during the landings were very light: 95 killed and 385 wounded, 40 of the casualties resulting from the impact of a Henschel Hs 293 guided bomb launched from a Dornier Do 217, which sank the US LST-282.
+The Allied casualties during the landings were very light: 95 men killed and 385 wounded, 40 of the casualties resulting from the impact of a Henschel Hs 293 guided bomb launched from a Dornier Do 217 twin-engined bomber, which sank the US LST-282.

 In parallel with the main landings there were several special forces undertakings.
-At Cap Nègre, to the west of the main invasion, a large group of French commandoes destroyed German artillery positions in ‘Romeo’, and these commandos were supported by other French commando landings on both flanks.
+At Cap Nègre, to the west of the main invasion, a large group of French commandos destroyed German artillery positions in 'Romeo', and these commandos were supported by other French commando landings on both flanks.
 In one of those missions, 67 French commandos were taken prisoner after they ran into a minefield.

 The 'Dove', 'Albatross' and 'Bluebird' airborne and glider landings in the area of Le Muy were as successful as the beach landings, with only 434 dead, mostly as a result of the hazardous landing conditions rather than German resistance.
 To protect the beach-head, the 1st Special Service Force took the offshore Port Cros and Levant islands in 'Sitka'.